OntoUML/ontouml-models/README.md

 This paper reflects the state of the catalog as of June 2022.

+Machine-readable citation metadata is available in [CITATION.cff](CITATION.cff).
+Also [record the snapshot and cite individual model sources](documentation/using-models.md#cite-the-catalog-and-the-models-you-use) when reporting your research.

 ## Acknowledgements

 We would like to thank all the [contributors](https://github.com/OntoUML/ontouml-models/graphs/contributors) to the OntoUML/UFO Catalog, as well as all the modelers who shared their work and allowed us to include it here.

 ## License disclaimer

+> **Caution:** Existing rights statements may have incomplete or inconsistent coverage, including differences between model YAML and retained RDF metadata.
+Consult the statements below, [LICENSE](LICENSE), and the relevant model metadata and original sources; seek clarification from the [catalog administrators](#catalog-administration) where necessary.
+This caution does not resolve those differences or determine which statement controls.

 The OntoUML/UFO Catalog is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International Public License.](https://creativecommons.org/licenses/by-sa/4.0/)